Bertonc98/CPLEX_MIP_opt_models/README.md

 - bash run_tests_models.sh basic_model -> save all the models on the different instances
 - bash run_extraction_results.sh cut_extraction >> ../src/data/basic_models/results.txt -> obtain the results of each model and each instance with every single parameter active
 - split_results.py -> divide results.txt from the previous point in different files according to the parameter that generated them
-- gap_search.py -> must obtain the formatted results and search for best gap (and save number of cuts)
+- format_result.py -> must obtain the formatted results and search for best gap (and save number of cuts)
+- gap_extraction.sh -> retrieve a single file for each cut containing the gaps and the number of cuts applied in each instance

 TODO:
-- Obtain the results for each SINGLE cut generation parameter (complete gap_search.py)
+- REFACTOR OF EXTRACTION FILES
 - Generalize the py files in order to work not only with basic_model